 This process is generally not appropriate for complaints about a performance review, which are usually reviewed by the DLC or the employee’s HRO.
 That person may seek assistance from the IDHR or HR.

-What is informal complaint resolution and why does MIT encourage it?
+What is Adaptable Complaint Resolution and why does MIT encourage it?

-Not all complaints require a formal investigation to reach a resolution.
-Informal complaint resolution occurs when the Complainant and the Respondent reach a mutually agreeable outcome that results in a cessation of the complained of conduct but without a full investigation and without any finding that the alleged misconduct did or did not violate an MIT policy.
-Informal resolution can take many forms and may involve a mediated resolution.
+Not all complaints require an Investigation to reach a resolution.
+Adaptable Resolution occurs when the Complainant and the Respondent reach a mutually agreeable outcome that results in a cessation of the complained of conduct but without a full investigation and without any finding that the alleged misconduct did or did not violate an MIT policy.
+Adaptable Resolution can take many forms and may involve a mediated resolution.

-MIT encourages parties to start with informal resolution because it is often quicker and less adversarial.
-Informal resolution can also provide more confidentiality than a formal investigation.
-However, informal resolution is not appropriate in all circumstances, for example when one party wants a definitive finding that the complained of conduct violated an MIT policy.
+MIT encourages parties to start with Adaptable Resolution because it is often quicker and less adversarial.
+Adaptable Resolution can also provide more confidentiality than an Investigation.
+However, Adaptable Resolution is not appropriate in all circumstances, for example when one party wants a definitive finding that the complained of conduct violated an MIT policy.

-If informal resolution fails, can the formal review process still be used?
+If Adaptable Resolution fails, can the Investigation Process still be used?

 Yes.
-At any time, either the Complainant or Respondent may end the informal resolution process.
-If the Complainant had not yet filed a formal Complaint, they may do so at that time.
-If a Complaint had been filed and put on hold while informal resolution was attempted, the formal investigation process can then resume.
+At any time, either the Complainant or Respondent may end the Adaptable Resolution process.
+If the Complainant had not yet filed a formal complaint, they may do so at that time.
+If a Complaint had been filed and put on hold while Adaptable Resolution was attempted, the Investigation process can then resume.